 Attestation modes in the Guarded Fabric solution

-The HGS supports two different attestation modes for a guarded fabric:
+The HGS supports different attestation modes for a guarded fabric:

 TPM-trusted attestation is recommended because it offers stronger assurances, as explained in the following table, but it requires that your Hyper-V hosts have TPM 2.0.
-If you currently do not have TPM 2.0, you can use Admin-trusted attestation.
+If you currently do not have TPM 2.0 or any TPM, you can use host key attestation.
 If you decide to move to TPM-trusted attestation when you acquire new hardware, you can switch the attestation mode on the Host Guardian Service with little or no interruption to your fabric.

 |Attestation mode you choose for hosts||Host assurances|